PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

   source "${controlfolder}/libgl_default.txt"
 fi

-# For Ports that use gptokeyb's xbox360 mode we need to make sure /dev/uinput is accessible on non-root cfws
+# For Ports that use gptokeyb's xbox360 mode, interactive input or config-mode we need to make sure /dev/uinput is accessible on non-root cfws
 # For distros running as root, including sudo in scripts can be problematic.
 The $ESUDO variable dynamically uses sudo based on the OS."
 $ESUDO chmod 666 /dev/uinput